neondatabase/website/content/docs/postgres/query-performance.md

 ## Gather statistics

-Always a good place to start - gathering query statistics can aid in identifying performance issues and opportunities for optimization.
+Gathering query statistics can aid in identifying performance issues and opportunities for optimization.
 Neon supports the [pg_stat_statements](/docs/extensions/pg_stat_statements) extension for monitoring and analyzing SQL query performance.

 The [pg_stat_statements](/docs/extensions/pg_stat_statements) extension provides aggregated query statistics for executed SQL statements.
-The data collected includes the number of query executions, total execution time, rows returned by the query, and much more.
+The data collected includes the number of query executions, total execution time, rows returned by the query, and more.

 This extension isn’t installed by default, so your first step is to install it and allow some time for statistics collection.
 To install the extension, run the following `CREATE EXTENSION` statement.